BDC Hamburger Icon

 Open row

-If you want to attract and retain top employees, you must create an attractive employee benefits package with perks and other non-wage compensation – especially if your team is remote.
-Companies are rolling out benefits like free meals, gyms, cinemas and even haircuts in the office.
-But these in-house perks don’t work if you’re trying to build a successful remote company or create robust remote teams.
+If you want to attract and retain top employees, you must create an attractive employee benefits package with perks and other non-wage compensation.
+Although companies are increasingly offering in-house perks such as free meals, gyms, cinemas and even haircuts, these incentives aren’t effective if you’re trying to build a successful remote company or create robust offsite teams.

-We’ll highlight 15 benefits and perks that remote workers will appreciate, boosting your chances of creating a happy, loyal remote team.
+Fortunately, there are ways to reward and entice remote workers.
+We’ll highlight 15 benefits and perks that remote employees will appreciate, increasing your chances of creating a happy, loyal remote team.

 Benefits and perks for remote employees